-Several previous studies have demonstrated the possibility of individual identification under specific scenarios.
+Many different aspects of privacy have been intensely studied.
+Recently, genomic privacy is receiving much attention as a result of the deluge of datasets that are being generated.
+Different aspects of genomic privacy has been addressed in previous studies.
+Several studies have demonstrated the possibility of individual identification under specific scenarios.
 In [16], authors propose a novel statistical analysis methodology for testing whether an individual is in a pool of samples, where only the allele frequencies are known.
-In [17], the authors identify the identities of several male participants of 1000 Genomes Project [12] by using the Y-chromosome short tandem repeats as an individual identifying biomarker.
-A more detailed review can be found [18].
-In addition, different formalisms have been proposed for protecting sensitive information.
-For example, differential privacy [19] establishes bounds on the leakage of sensitive information in statistical databases.
-The solution involves building release mechanisms that track how much information is leaked and stops release when the estimated leakage privacy is above a predetermined threshold.

-This formalism imposes a stringent tradeoff between utility and privacy.
-It has been shown that differential privacy mechanisms can substantially decrease the utility of the biological data [20].
-In addition, the release mechanism must keep track of all the queries, which can complicate the way that the data is served [21].
-Another approach is homomorphic encryption [22], which enables performing operations on encrypted data directly.
+In [17], the authors identify the identities of several male participants of 1000 Genomes Project [12] by using the short tandem repeats on Y-chromosome as an individual identifying biomarker.
+A detailed review can be found [18].
+In addition, different formalisms for protecting sensitive information have been proposed and applied to genomic privacy.
+These censor or hide information, or aim at ensuring statistical indistinguishability of individuals in the released data.
+For example, differential privacy [19] involves building data release mechanisms that have guaranteed bounds on the leakage of sensitive information.
+The release mechanisms track how much information is leaked and stops release when the estimated leakage is above a predetermined threshold.
+Although this approach is theoretically very appealing, studies showed that it can substantially decrease the utility of the biological data [20].
+In addition, the release mechanism must keep track of all the queries, which can cause complications in data sharing [21].
+Homomorphic encryption [22] enables performing operations on encrypted data directly.
 Complete protection of sensitive information is guaranteed as the data processors never interact with the unencrypted sensitive information.
 The drawback, however, is high computational and storage requirements.
-Another well-established formalism is k-anonymization [23].
-The released dataset is anonymized by data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
-In this approach the anonymization process has, however, excessive computational complexity and is not practical for high dimensional biomedical datasets [24].
-Several variants have been proposed that extend k-anonymity framework [25, 26].
-Much of the previous literature focused on protection of genotype datasets.
-As the size and nature of the biomedical datasets change, it is necessary to build analysis frameworks that can uniformly quantify the predictability of genotypes and characterizability of individuals using the phenotype datasets exploiting the phenotype-genotype datasets.
+Another well-established formalism is k-anonymization [23, 24].
+Before releasing the dataset, it is anonymized by data perturbation techniques for ensuring that no combination of features in the dataset can be shared by less than k individuals.
+In this approach the anonymization process has, however, excessive computational complexity and is not practical for high dimensional biomedical datasets [25].
+Several variants have been proposed for extending k-anonymity framework [26, 27].
+Majority of these studies aim at protecting the genomic variants and identities of individuals in databases.
+Different aspects of genomic privacy, pertaining linkability of high dimensional phenotype datasets to genotypes are yet to be explored.